 How will I know if my doctor is participating in the ACO?

-All doctors in Sharp Rees-Stealy Medical Group and most doctors in Sharp Community Medical Group, including Graybill Medical Group, are participating in Sharp HealthCare ACO, along with all Sharp hospitals.
+Most doctors in Sharp Rees-Stealy Medical Group and Sharp Community Medical Group, including Graybill Medical Group, are participating in Sharp HealthCare Next Generation ACO, along with all Sharp hospitals.
 ACO members living in North County may be admitted to other North County hospitals, as directed by their Sharp Community or Graybill Medical Group doctor.

 What does this mean for my privacy as a patient?

 To help your Sharp-affiliated doctors and hospitals, as well as other health care providers, give you better, more coordinated care, Medicare will start sharing your personal health information with doctors, hospitals and other health care providers who are working together in Sharp HealthCare Next Generation ACO.
 This information will include visits to the doctor or hospital, medical conditions and prescriptions.

 Your privacy is very important to us, and you control the use of your personal information.
 Just like Medicare, we put safeguards in place to make sure all your health information is protected.

 Why is Sharp HealthCare participating in the ACO?